alexk99/the_router/bras/bras_howto_eng.md

 ### 6.1.2.
 Routing of Dynamic VIF

 If a radius response to a dynamic VIF creation request includes the radius VSA attribute "therouter_ip_unnumbered", TheRouter creates a route for a subscriber.
-Detailed description of this process is provided in the chapter
+The detailed description of this process is provided in the chapter
 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#authorization-response">
 Radius Authorization responce</a>.